Christmas Loans: What They Are and Should You Get One

 - Credit score issues: Failure to make repayments on time will also impact your credit score, making it harder to get loans at affordable interest rates in the future.

-Remember, you don’t have to accept the first Christmas loan that comes along.
+Remember, you don’t have to accept the first loan that comes along.
 Compare interest rates, fees, and terms from various providers and see which offers the best deal.

 Be aware, prices can vary substantially.
 Always compare factors such as the annual interest rate before making your choice.